 From Córdoba, I recommend that you go to Málaga.
 The train between those cities takes approximately 1.5 hours if I do not remember all wrong.
 In Málaga, I recommend that you catch the Alcazaba which is located on a hill in the city.
 There is a walkway on the waterfront to the top of this.
 It is a struggle to reach the top but it's a struggle I would recommend you to endure.
 From Málaga you have a couple options that you can consider.
 You can either go through the Ronda to Seville or through Tarifa and Cadiz to Seville.
 Take the latter trip, I recommend you anyway to go back Ronda.
 Tarifa is the southernmost point in continental Europe and for this reason it is a good place to visit.
 Overnight in Tarifa you can also go to Gibraltar which is about a half hour bus ride.
 Tarifa has not that much to offer culturally but it is said to be one of the best places to surf and kite in Europe so it's pretty cool people who live there.
 Visiting Tarifa I stayed at The Melting pot hostel that I would recommend you to stay.
 After you have been a few nights in Tarifa and been on day trips to Gibraltar, take a bus to Cadíz, which is a very nice city.
 Moreover, this city has very nice beaches as it is lovely to relax on.
 In Cádiz there are many forts and other historic buildings to look at.
 This was the city where the gold from the Americas arrived so it where plunderers several times and have been an important place in Spanish history.

 From Seville, you should go up to Madrid.
-In Madrid, I stayed in Musas Residence and it is a place I would recommend.
+In Madrid, I have stayed in both Musas Residence and Generator hostels Madrid, both are recommend.
 It is centrally located in La Latina, one of the hottest areas of Madrid and within walking distance to everything.
 You should at least use one and a half weeks in Madrid to catch up on everything.
 I don't bother to list all places you should see in Madrid on this page.
 Instead I recommend you to read my page Destination Spain.
 Staying in Madrid, I would recommend day trips to Toledo, Salamanca and Segovia.
 It takes no more than an hour to Segovia and Toledo while Salamanca is 2.5 hours away by coach.

 From Madrid head to Pamplona.
 It is a long ride with the bus but I enjoyed myself in Pamplona and it is one of the cities a "must" visit in Spain.
 In Pamplona, I stayed in the Hostel Hemingway that I liked.
 In this city, is obligatory to visit the old town, bull fighting arena and the route that follows the run of the bulls.
 The run of the bull is in a festival every Juli and if you have planned to attend you should book well in advance.
 After a few days in Pamplona, you can move on to San Sebastián.
 This is one of my favourite cities in Spain and is strongly recommended.
 Here, I stayed at the Hostel Enjoy San Sebastián.
 It is a bit worn down but it is located in the old town within walking distance to everything.
 Here you should add a visit to the beach, shopping area, top of the mountain, old town and at the aquarium.